special culture

 Archives August 2024

-When I was six weeks pregnant, I went hiking with a friend.
-Halfway up the mountain, I paused to catch my breath.
-I knew what I needed to say but I found myself struggling to say it.
-There was a heavy knot of dread in my stomach.
+During my six-week pregnancy, I went on a hike with an acquaintance.
+Midway up the hill, I halted to catch my breath.
+I knew what I wanted to communicate but felt difficulty articulating it.
+A heavy knot of apprehension formed in my stomach.

-Because, what was wrong?
-I was married, had a career I loved, was healthy, and now was going to be a mother.
-I should have been thrilled to be pregnant; I had wanted to have a child for years.
-Why did I feel so awful?
+But, what was the issue?
+I was wed, had a satisfying profession, was in good health, and now would become a mother.
+I ought to have been exhilarated about being pregnant; I had long desired a child.
+Why did I feel dreadful?

-Prenatal depression hit me fast.
-One night I went to bed, excited to have a baby.
-The next morning, I woke up and I didn’t want a child anymore.
-A dark cloud of dread hung over me.
-It felt like I had just gotten terrible news.
+Prenatal depression overcame me swiftly.
+One night I retired feeling eager for a baby.
+The following morning, I awoke no longer wanting a child.
+A gloomy cloud of anxiety overshadowed me.
+It seemed like I had just received distressing news.

-That first week, I canceled plans and spent afternoons curled up on the couch.
-Then, I stopped answering emails and checking my phone.
-I told myself I was just tired, or just nauseous.
-One day I was driving home on the freeway and my eyes kept flickering to the concrete median in the middle of the road.
-Would it be so bad, I thought, if I just drove into it?
-At least I wouldn’t have to feel this way anymore.
-In that moment, the idea of never waking up again sounded like a relief.
+In that initial week, I rescinded plans and spent afternoons curled on the sofa.
+Then, I ceased responding to emails and checking my phone.
+I persuaded myself that I was just fatigued or feeling nauseous.
+While driving home one day on the highway, my eyes lingered on the concrete barrier.
+Would it truly be terrible, I pondered, if I just drove into it?
+At least then, I wouldn’t have to endure these feelings anymore.
+In that instant, the notion of never awakening again seemed like relief.

 A Reminder That Joni Mitchell’s Blue is the Ultimate Summer Travel Album

-Nadya Tolokonnikova isn’t one to dither.
-Known best as a co-founder of Pussy Riot, she has—after being released from prison, where she was sentenced to two years on charges of “hooliganism” due to her part in Pussy Riot’s “Punk Prayer” protest at a Moscow cathedral—founded a nonprofit to track human-rights abuses in Russia’s prisons; founded an independent Russian news organization, Mediazona, later demonized by Vladimir Putin’s administration as a “foreign agent”; designed an (ongoing) clothing and accessories collection; written an inspirational and righteous autobiography and guide to activism; become something of a pop star; and married a thought leader in the Web3 space.
+Nadya Tolokonnikova is not someone who wavers.
+Best known as a co-originator of Pussy Riot, she has—subsequent to her liberation from incarceration, where she was sentenced to two years on accusations of “hooliganism” for her involvement in Pussy Riot’s “Punk Prayer” demonstration at a Moscow church—established a nonprofit organization to monitor human-rights violations in Russian prisons; launched an autonomous Russian news outlet, Mediazona, which was later defamed by Vladimir Putin’s government as a “foreign agent”; devised an ongoing apparel and accessories line; penned an inspiring and just autobiography along with an activism guide; attained a pop star status; and wed a visionary in the Web3 realm.

-The exhibition, curated by Michaela Seiser and Julia Staudach, unfolds over two floors and includes 11 works in Tolokonnikova’s Icons series of acrylic calligraphy on canvas; six works in her Dark Matter series, which incorporates calligraphy and symbols loosely based on the orthodox cross; her prison archive; a video archive of Pussy Riot actions including “Punk Prayer”; a very recent work involving reclaimed sex dolls; a replica of her Siberian prison cell; and five art films—including, perhaps most notably, “Putin’s Ashes,” which debuted last year at Jeffrey Deitch in Los Angeles, was just acquired for the permanent collection of the Brooklyn Museum, and is making its European debut at OK Linz.
+The display, organized by Michaela Seiser and Julia Staudach, unravels over two levels and presents 11 pieces from Tolokonnikova’s Icons series of acrylic lettering on canvas; six pieces from her Dark Matter series, incorporating calligraphy and motifs loosely derived from the orthodox cross; her imprisonment records; a video archive of Pussy Riot demonstrations including “Punk Prayer”; a novel piece featuring recycled sex dolls; a duplicate of her Siberian jail cell; and five art films—including, notably, “Putin’s Ashes,” which premiered last year at Jeffrey Deitch in Los Angeles, was recently acquired for the ongoing collection of the Brooklyn Museum, and is marking its European premiere at OK Linz.

-The first room, “Rage Chapel,” features the works from the Icons series—among them, the triptych My Motherland Loves Me and I Love My Motherland, a reference to both Joseph Beuys’s I Like America and America Likes Me and Oleg Kulik’s I Bite America and America Bites Me—as well as Pussy Riot’s 2014 action at the Sochi Olympics, “Putin Will Teach You How to Love the Motherland,” which saw Tolokonnikova and her fellow performers beaten, whipped, and thrown to the ground by Cossack militia.
-The second room is centered around “Putin’s Ashes,” an installation based on a 2022 performance in an anonymous location which featured 12 Pussy Riot participants from Russia, Ukraine, and Belarus burning a 10-foot-tall portrait of Vladimir Putin, with the ashes later bottled and labeled.
-Hanging above the staircase leading to the second floor is a monumental engraved knife, Damocles Sword, along with three tall velvet banners, with Tolokonnikova’s calligraphy repeating a kind of incantation: “Love is stronger than death.”
-(Another triptych, Love Is Stronger Than Fear, is dedicated to Tolokonnikova’s friend and colleague Alexey Navalny, who was murdered in a Russian penal colony in February.)
+The initial chamber, “Rage Chapel,” showcases works from the Icons series—among them, the triptych My Motherland Loves Me and I Love My Motherland, alluding to both Joseph Beuys’s I Like America and America Likes Me and Oleg Kulik’s I Bite America and America Bites Me—alongside Pussy Riot’s 2014 enactment at the Sochi Olympics, “Putin Will Teach You How to Love the Motherland,” which observed Tolokonnikova and her co-performers being assaulted, whipped, and tossed to the ground by Cossack militia.
+The subsequent chamber is centered around “Putin’s Ashes,” an installation inspired by a 2022 enactment at an undisclosed site featuring 12 Pussy Riot contributors from Russia, Ukraine, and Belarus incinerating a 10-foot-tall likeness of Vladimir Putin, with the residues later bottled and labeled.
+Suspending above the staircase leading to the second level is a colossal inscribed knife, Damocles Sword, encircled by three lofty velvet banners, with Tolokonnikova’s calligraphy reiterating an incantation: “Love is stronger than death.”
+(Another triptych, Love Is Stronger Than Fear, honors Tolokonnikova’s friend and ally Alexey Navalny, who faced fatality in a Russian penal establishment in February.)

-Jay Z and Alicia Keys during the 2024 Tony Awards.
+Alicia Keys and Jay-Z Ignite the 2024 Tony Awards Stage

 Can a Vibrator Be Art?

-Greek mythology has nothing on the epic tale of Jennifer Lopez and Ben Affleck, who finally filed for divorce in August after a broken engagement, a decades-long friendship arc, a rekindling, a second engagement, a Vegas wedding, and then a bigger Georgia wedding.
-(In case you were wondering: yes, I was able to recite all of that off the top of my head.)
-Now, Lopez has addressed the aftermath of her second split from Affleck for the first time, telling comedian Nikki Glaser in Interview magazine: “Being in a relationship doesn’t define me.
-I can’t be looking for happiness in other people.
-I have to have happiness within myself.
-I used to say I’m a happy person, but was still looking for something for somebody else to fill, and it’s just like, ‘No, I’m actually good.’”
-Later, when Glaser asked if Lopez had set a “new bar for the next person that comes along,” Lopez replied, “Here’s the thing: There’s no new bar because I’m not looking for anybody.”
+In terms of captivating sagas, Greek mythology pales in comparison to the legendary narrative of Jennifer Lopez and Ben Affleck, who eventually proceeded with divorce in August following a cancelled engagement, numerous years of friendship, a resurgence, a second proposal, a Vegas ceremony, and subsequently a grander celebration in Georgia.
+(If you were curious: indeed, I could recount all of that from memory.)
+Presently, Lopez has spoken for the first time about the implications of her second breakup with Affleck, sharing with comedian Nikki Glaser in Interview magazine: “Being in a partnership doesn’t define me.
+I can’t seek happiness through others.
+I must find contentment within myself.
+I used to claim I’m a happy individual but was still searching for something for someone else to complete, and it’s just like, ‘No, I’m actually fine.’”
+Later, when Glaser inquired if Lopez had established a “new benchmark for the next person that comes along,” Lopez responded, “Here’s the thing: There isn’t a new standard because I am not seeking anyone.”

-Lopez also referenced her epic, white-pants-and-bike-rides-filled Nancy Meyers girl summer in the Hamptons in the interview, saying: “This summer, I had to be like, ‘I need to go off and be on my own.
-I want to prove to myself that I can do that.’”
-Important as that experience was, it was also, Lopez acknowledged, “fucking hard.”
-(Real as hell, Jen; even if you’re truly and deeply enjoying life on your own, it’s still completely normal to occasionally dissolve into tears when the fire alarm is chirping and you have no idea how to make it stop.)
+Lopez also alluded to her remarkable, white-pants-and-bicycle-ride-rich Nancy Meyers girl summer in the Hamptons during the discussion, stating: “This summer, I had to assert, ‘I need time to be on my own.
+I wish to demonstrate to myself that I can achieve that.’”
+Although valuable, Lopez conceded that the experience was also “fucking hard.”
+(Truly relatable, Jen; even if you’re genuinely and sincerely savoring solitude, it’s entirely usual to sometimes succumb to tears when the smoke detector is beeping, and you have no clue how to silence it.)

-While Affleck has been busy dyeing his beard and experimenting with faux hawks (no shade: breakup makeovers—breakovers?—are also real, regardless of gender), it’s nice to know that the two newly divorced stars are still civil enough to hang out with one another’s kids and exes from time to time.
-Not to play favorites (I love all my parasocial celebrity relationships equally!), but I do love to hear that Lopez is on the road to recovery and enjoying her singledom to some degree.
-After all, how are Ben and Jen ever going to get to Engagement #3 if they don’t take some time apart to rediscover themselves?
+While Affleck has been occupied altering his beard color and trying out faux hawks (no judgment: post-breakup transformations—breakovers?—are quite genuine, irrespective of gender), it’s reassuring to learn that the newly separated celebs remain amicable enough to spend time with each other’s children and former partners on occasion.
+Not to show partiality (I cherish all my parasocial celebrity interactions equally!), but I absolutely appreciate hearing that Lopez is on the path to healing and embracing her solitude to some extent.
+After all, how will Ben and Jen ever arrive at Engagement #3 if they don’t dedicate some time apart to rediscover themselves?

-It’s around 4 p.m. when Claire Cottrill, known professionally as Clairo, strolls into Webster Hall for soundcheck.
-Outside, on East 11th Street, fans are wrapped around the block, eagerly waiting to secure their spot in the standing-room-only venue.
-It’s been a busy summer for Cottrill, whose third album, Charm, came out in July and quickly went viral online.
-(Surely you’ve heard the fizzy, yearning “Sexy to Someone”?)
-Four shows into her five-night residency in New York, she chats through notes from the previous day’s performance with her band onstage.
-Then, after running through “Juna,” “Thank You,” and “Echo, Cottrill meets me in her dressing room.
-She cracks open a package of Cafe Bustelo, her preferred brand of coffee, and offers me a cup while we talk.
+It’s approximately 4 p.m. when Claire Cottrill, known in her career as Clairo, ambles into Webster Hall for a sound test.
+Outside, on East 11th Street, admirers are lined along the block, anxious to claim their place in the standing-room-only location.
+Cottrill has had a hectic summer, with her third record, Charm, dropping in July and swiftly gaining traction online.
+(Surely you’ve come across the effervescent, longing “Sexy to Someone”?)
+Four concerts into her five-night residency in New York, she discusses feedback from the earlier day’s show with her band onstage.
+Then, after rehearsing “Juna,” “Thank You,” and “Echo,” Cottrill meets me in her dressing area.
+She opens a pack of Cafe Bustelo, her favored coffee brand, and offers me a cup while we chat.

-“The whole point of having short-term residencies in LA and New York was so that we’d have, like, 10 shows under our belt before we embark on a tour in the rest of the country and the world.
-Having that practice and language built amongst the band is important,” Cottrill says, reflecting on her first headlining shows in nearly two years.
-Still, the crowds both in New York and Los Angeles, where she played five nights at the Fonda Theatre near the start of the month, came prepared: “It’s definitely wild to hear people singing the words back to me,” she says.
-“It’s always been a wild phenomenon for me.”
+“The entire intention of having short-term residencies in LA and New York was to have, like, 10 shows under our belt before we start a tour across the rest of the nation and the globe.
+Gaining that experience and language built among the band is crucial,” Cottrill says, contemplating her first leading shows in nearly two years.
+Nonetheless, the audiences both in New York and Los Angeles, where she performed five nights at the Fonda Theatre near the beginning of the month, were prepared: “It’s certainly surreal to hear folks singing the words back to me,” she states.
+“It’s always been an astonishing experience for me.”

-Cottrill picked both residency venues for their sound quality, which she could remember from attending shows there herself in years past.
-“Going to see live music was such a big part of my growing up,” she says.
-“What more could I want than to be supplying an experience like that for teenagers?
-It’s so sweet.”
+Cottrill selected both residency locations for their audio excellence, which she recalled from attending events there herself in past years.
+“Attending live music was such a significant part of my childhood,” she remarks.
+“What more could I wish for than providing an experience like that for young people?
+It’s so lovely.”

-While Charm has been charming Clairo fans for months now, its groovy sound freely borrowing from jazz, soul, and psychedelic folk, Cottrill has been living with the album for the better part of a year since recording it in her upstate New York home with co-producer Leon Michels.
-“I go into recording knowing what I put out might not be everybody’s favorite album, but I think as long as I feel like I’m progressing and moving my own personal needle, then it’s worth putting out,” she says.
+While Charm has been delighting Clairo enthusiasts for months now, its rhythmic sound freely drawing from jazz, soul, and psychedelic folk, Cottrill has been living with the record for the majority of a year since creating it in her upstate New York dwelling with co-producer Leon Michels.
+“I enter recording with the understanding that what I release may not be everyone’s top album, but I believe as long as I sense that I’m evolving and advancing my personal journey, then it’s worth releasing,” she articulates.

 Kapwani Kiwanga, Impiraresse (Blue), 2024.
-Cobalt glass beads, nylon-coated metal wire, metal components, dimensions variable.
+Cobalt glass beads, nylon-coated metal wire, metal elements, variable dimensions.

 Photo: Valentina Mori